Unique Health & Wellness

 Here are some Natural Remedies for Fatigue . . .

 Fortunately there are several ways to give yourself a boost of energy and get through your day without nodding off.
-Some of these are quick stable fixes and others require lifestyles changes.

 • Firstly ensure your urine and saliva p/H is between 6.8 to 7, because if it's lower it means you are acidic and up to 80 % of oxygen is unavailable for energy production

 • Avoid eating before bed because it may destroy the powerhouses of your cells called mitochondria.
-10 A minimum of 3 hours is recommended between eating and going to sleep, 6 hours is best.
+A minimum of 3 hours is recommended between eating and going to sleep, 6 hours is best.

 • Increase good quality organic meats, reduce carbs and increase good fats like coconut oil and avocado.

-• Peppermint Oil – If you’ve ever taken a whiff of peppermint oil then you’re well aware of how quickly this stuff will wake you up.
-Pick up a bottle and keep it handy.
-Mix a few drops in with your hand lotion and rub it in. (the oil is not to be consumed internally – for external use ONLY) Another idea is to drink a cup of peppermint tea for an afternoon pick me up.
+• Peppermint Oil – If you've ever taken a whiff of peppermint oil then you're well aware of how quickly this stuff will wake you up.

 • Deep breathing – Breathing helps your body to detoxify, but not just regular shallow breathing.
 Instead take deep diaphragmatic breaths that expand your stomach as you breathe in.

-Breathe in for a count of 3 and breathe out 1, 2, 3.
-Feels great right?
+Ongoing fatigue can have significant impacts on your quality of life.
 Making changes to your lifestyle and diet will provide your body with the extra fuel needed to improve your quality of life.

 Would You Like To Find Out More?